cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

 ```

-### The MongoDB Database in `cm4` (Yu)
+### The MongoDB Database in `cloudmesh` (Yu)

-We add the database into `cm4` with two reasons:
+We add the database into `cloudmesh` with two reasons:

 * provide the information of nodes in different providers.
-* record the experiment executed through cm4, easy for next re-execution.
+* record the experiment executed through cloudmesh, easy for next re-execution.

-Every time the user use the `cm4` platform, the server would access the running MongoDB database, querying the nodes'
+Every time the user use the cloudmesh platform, the server would access the running MongoDB database, querying the nodes'
 information, showing relative metadata, and then updating all necessary data.

 The *MongoDB* would finish below tasks: